brady691213/ApiGen/src/CodeBuilder/README.md

 Functions to build code elements and project files.

+## Notes

+- Trying to move away from throwing exceptions, but it's extremely important to not overwrite ot delete existing code, so exceptions are safer than starting to use the Result pattern now.

 ## Tasks - Now!

 - TASKT: Let solution determine project path.
 Iterate solution's projects to create project files.